Data-Driven Influence Functions for Optimization-Based Causal Inference: Additional discussion

-For computational purposes, it is helpful to evaluate the final integral over a uniform kernel in $x$ by Monte Carlo sampling.\footnote{In computational experiments not reported here, we found scipy.integrate.quad to be quite sensitive in evaluating the smoothed perturbation.
-We leave more extensive numerical evaluation for further work.} Hence for perturbations in the direction of $(x_i,a_i,y_i)$, for computational purposes we evaluate over $N_{MC}$ Monte Carlo samples: \paragraph{Bandwidth for kernel density estimation of functionals.} \cite{bickel2003nonparametric} discuss optimal bandwidth selection for estimation of functionals via plug-in of nonparametric density estimation.
+For computational purposes, it is helpful to evaluate the final integral over a uniform kernel in $x$ by Monte Carlo sampling. \if\forjournal 0 \footnote{In computational experiments not reported here, we found scipy.integrate.quad to be quite sensitive in evaluating the smoothed perturbation.
+We leave more extensive numerical evaluation for further work.} \fi In particular, for perturbations in the direction of $(x_i,a_i,y_i)$, we evaluate the integral using $N_{MC}$ Monte Carlo samples: \paragraph{Bandwidth for kernel density estimation of functionals.} \cite{bickel2003nonparametric} discuss optimal bandwidth selection for estimation of functionals via plug-in of nonparametric density estimates.
 They show that asymptotic linearity/root-n consistency of $\hat \beta$ is possible under the optimal bandwidth for density estimation when the number of derivatives of the influence function is more than half the dimension of observation $o$; requiring a higher order kernel.
-(See \cite{ichimura2015influence} for more discussion). \paragraph{Other density estimation approaches.} Although we have discussed estimation of the components of $\tP$ by nonparametric Nadaraya-Watson/kernel-density estimation for simplicity, other estimates of probability densities or generative models can be similarly used; we describe a few below.
+(See \cite{ichimura2015influence} for additional discussion). \paragraph{Other density estimation approaches.} Although we have discussed estimation of the components of $\tP$ by nonparametric Nadaraya-Watson/kernel-density estimation for simplicity, other estimates of probability densities or generative models can be similarly used; we describe a few below.
 These approaches may work well empirically; we leave a thorough evaluation for future work.

-\begin{example}[Bayesian Dirichlet Process mixture models] \cite{hannah2011dirichlet} develops Dirichlet Process mixtures of Generalized Linear Models with covariate density given by a mixture of exponential-family distributions, conditional response density modeled via a generalized lienar model (with a set of GLM parameters for each mixture component).
-This specification of the probability densities implies a regression estimate. \end{example} \begin{example}[Generative modeling with Gaussian mixture models] \cite{jesson2021quantifying} uses generative modeling with Gaussian mixture networks, and sampling from the generative model, to compute the integral in order to scale-up Nadaraya-Watson regression to high-dimensional settings in sensitivity analysis.
-Similar approaches may be used to compute the density estimates in this setting. \end{example}
+\begin{example}[Bayesian Dirichlet process mixture models] \cite{hannah2011dirichlet} develop Dirichlet process mixtures of generalized linear models with covariate density given by a mixture of exponential-family distributions, and conditional response density modeled via a generalized linear model (with a set of parameters for each mixture component).
+This specification of the probability densities implies a regression estimate. \end{example} \begin{example}[Generative modeling with Gaussian mixture models] \cite{jesson2021quantifying} use generative modeling with Gaussian mixture networks, and sampling from the generative model, to approximate the integral in order to scale-up to high-dimensional settings. \end{example}